Monday, March 9, 2015

 * Never give out your real name, where you live, where you go to school or other personal information over the Internet.

-* Don’t agree to meet anyone you’ve met online.
+* Don’t agree to meet anyone you’ve talked to online.

 * Protect passwords.